Liquid–liquid extraction: Polonium

+Thorium

+Thorium can be extracted from other rare earths by using sulfuric acid and the extractant, N1923, to produce thorium oxide with 99.5% purity and 99% recovery.

 Zinc and cadmium

 Zinc and cadmium are both extracted by an ion exchange process, the N,N,N′,N′-tetrakis(2-pyridylmethyl)ethylenediamine (TPEN) acts as a masking agent for the zinc and an extractant for the cadmium.
 In the modified Zincex process, zinc is separated from most divalent ions by solvent extraction.
 D2EHPA (Di (2) ethyl hexyl phosphoric acid) is used for this.
 A zinc ion replaces the proton from two D2EHPA molecules.
 To strip the zinc from the D2EHPA, sulfuric acid is used, at a concentration of above 170g/L (typically 240-265g/L).